Heritage railway: Slovakia

 The Čierny Hron Railway is a narrow-gauge railway in central Slovakia, established in the first decade of the 20th century and operating primarily as a freight railway for the local logging industry.
 From the late 1920s to the early 1960s, it also offered passenger transport between the villages of Hronec and Čierny Balog.
 The railway became Czechoslovakia's most extensive forest railway network.
 After its closure in 1982, it received heritage status and was restored during the following decade.
 Since 1992, it has been one of Slovakia's official heritage railways and is a key regional tourist attraction.
 The Historical Logging Switchback Railway in Vychylovka is a heritage railway in north-central Slovakia, originally built to serve the logging industry in the Orava and Kysuce regions.
-Despite a closure and dissasembly of most of its original network during the early 1970s, its surviving lines and branches have been (or are being) restored.
+Despite a closure and dissassembly of most of its original network during the early 1970s, its surviving lines and branches have been (or are being) restored.
 The railway is owned and operated by the Museum of Kysuce, with a 3.8 km line open to tourists for sightseeing.